rlabduke/mage/README.md

 # Building

 Use CMake to compile this program.
-It compiles and runs under Linux as of 1/6/2021.
+It compiles and runs on Ubuntu 18.04 and MacOSX as of 1/6/2021.